aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/040_windows_stress/_index.md

 This section requires that you have an RDP client on your local machine.
 This section cannot be performed from a cloud9 instance.
 {{% /notice %}}

+## Experiment idea

+In this section we are exploring tooling so we will start without a hypothesis.
+However, we will provide some learnings and next steps at the end.

-In this section we will run a CPU Stress test using AWS Fault Injection Simulator against an Amazon Windows EC2 Instance.
+Specifically, in this section we will run a CPU Stress test using AWS Fault Injection Simulator against an Amazon Windows EC2 Instance.
 The Windows CPU stress test will use a custom SSM command document.
 We will do the following:

 1. Create experiment template to stress CPU.
 2. Reset password on Windows Instance.